 The Surface Transportation Board (STB) has accepted for consideration the Canadian Pacific (CP)-Kansas City Southern (KCS) merger application submitted on Oct.
-29; CP and KCS respond.
+29.

 The STB reported on Nov.
 23 that the application is “complete as it contains all information required by the Board’s regulations.”
 (Download decision below.)